Deciding to use Flux Core welding rather than MIG depends on:

 A YouTube Video Comparing Flux Core Welding And MIG

-Here is a great 14 minutes 20 second video from weld.com that covers at a high level the difference between the two welding methods.
-Worth a watch or you can read on and learn more in this post.
+Here’s a great 14 minutes 20 second video from weld.com.
+It covers at a high level the difference between flux core and MIG welding.

 MIG vs Flux Cored Welding and When to Use Each